murrple-1/SumoSmash/README.md

 # Sumo Smash
-Created January 2014
-At the Algonquin College Game Jam 2014
-Ottawa, Ontario

 ## About the Game
 This game was written during the Global Game Jam 2014 at Algonquin College, Ottawa, Ontario.